leifbr/f5certlabs/docs/class2/module12/lab1.rst

 *Q2.
 Was ssh successful?
 Why not?*

-No. Port lockdown set to “Allow None” by default
+No. Port lockdown set to **Allow None** by default

 *Q3.
 Did SSH work?
 Did browsing work?*

-Yes and No
+Yes to SSH and No to browsing.

 *Q4.
 What other ports are opened when you select* **Allow Defaults**?